themariely/themariely.github.io/index.markdown

 <div align="justify">
 <p> San Francisco has had a long battle with drugs.
 According to the National Institute on Drug Abuse, drug overdose deaths have been increasing each year in the US since 1999 where the drug overdose has been the cause of over 700,000 reported deaths.</p>

 <p> As late as the 2nd Feb 2024, <a href="https://www.nytimes.com/2024/01/31/upshot/san-francisco-drug-crisis.html#:~:text=San%20Francisco%20is%20in%20the,Francisco%20get%20to%20this%20point%3F">New York Times</a>  says that “San Francisco is in the middle of a drug crisis”. <a href="https://www.theguardian.com/us-news/2023/apr/27/overdose-deaths-in-san-francisco-hit-200-in-three-months-a-crying-shame">The San Fransisco Chronicle</a> states that on Dec.
 17, 2021, San Francisco Mayor London Breed declared an official state of emergency in the Tenderloin district to address the escalating epidemic.
-The <a href="https://abc7news.com/san-francisco-record-overdose-deaths-fentanyl-wastewater-drug-testing/14186379/">ABC 7 News</a> declares 2023 as San Fransisco's deadliest year ever for drug overdoses .
+The <a href="https://abc7news.com/san-francisco-record-overdose-deaths-fentanyl-wastewater-drug-testing/14186379/">ABC 7 News</a> declares 2023 as San Fransisco's deadliest year ever for drug overdoses. </p>

-</p>The effect of drugs on the city is undeniable.
-This page will investigate the social situation through the police reportings of the Police Department from 2003 to 2017.<p>
+<p>The effect of drugs on the city is undeniable.
+This page will investigate the social situation through the police reportings of the Police Department from 2003 to 2017.</p>

 <p>The dataset is obtained from <a href="https://datasf.org/opendata/">DataSF</a> containing all crime occurrences in San Francisco from 2003 to the beginning of 2018.
 The incidents on drugs and narcotics are selected and analyzed which include incidents related to illegal drugs or controlled substances and may include manufacturing, distribution, possession, and trafficking, amongst others.
 The dataset contains information about the type of crime, the date and time, the police district, the crime location, and more.
 The analysis was limited to whole years for clarity, hence the instances in the year 2018 were excluded from the data.
 This data will be used to shed light on the social situation in San Francisco.</p>
 </div>

 # San Francisco's "bad" districts